seanpcox/MIMES-WEEP/README.md

 # Wordy_Online
-Online Game: Try to guess the 5-letter word in 6 attempts
+Try to guess the 5-letter word in 6 attempts